 New, revised, or newly interpreted water quality objectives, criteria, or prohibitions means: 1) objectives as defined in Section 13050(h) of Porter-Cologne; 2) criteria as promulgated by the United States Environmental Protection Agency (USEPA); or 3) prohibitions as defined in the Water Quality Control Plan for the North Coast Region that are adopted, revised, or newly interpreted after November 29, 2006.
 Objectives and criteria may be narrative or numeric.

-“Single permitting actions” means those where the Regional Board incorporates the requirements to implement a TMDL through one NPDES permit.
+“Single permitting actions” means those where the North Coast Water Board incorporates the requirements to implement a TMDL through one NPDES permit.
 These actions would not require a Basin Plan amendment, but would require a technical staff report to support the permit requirements and any permit specified compliance schedule.
 Furthermore, the USEPA would still be required to approve the TMDL under the federal CWA Section 303(d).

 Technical and economic feasibility shall be determined consistent with State Board Order 92-49.

-On September 21, 1989, the Regional Water Board adopted Resolution No. 89-111 which recognized the City of Santa Rosa's progress in complying with the Long-Range Plan for the Russian River and provides for continued application of the Interim Action Plan standards to the Santa Rosa area through July 1, 1995.
-Cease and Desist Order No. 92-147 adopted by the Regional Water Board on December 10, 1992 extends the Interim Action Plan standards through September 30, 1997 and Cease and Desist Order No. 93-103 adopted by the Regional Water Board on October 27, 1993 further extends the Interim Action Plan standards through September 30, 1999.
-This action plan will be amended at a future date.

 For the purposes of this Interim Action Plan, pollutants are defined as those constituents and their breakdown products that were discharged to soils and/or groundwaters that necessitated a groundwater cleanup.
 Pollutant-free is defined as discharges that contain no detectable levels of pollutants as analyzed in currently approved EPA or State of California methodology.
-The Regional Water Board will define detectable levels in terms of numerical limits and shall specify such limits in individual NPDES permits or waste discharge requirements.
+The North Coast Water Board will define detectable levels in terms of numerical limits and shall specify such limits in individual NPDES permits or waste discharge requirements.

 California Water Code, Section 13050(d) defines a waste as including “sewage and any and all other waste substances, liquid, solid, gaseous, or radioactive, associated with human habitation, or of human or animal origin, or from any producing, manufacturing, or processing operation, including waste placed within containers of whatever nature prior to, and for purposes of disposal.”